|Political status:||Peaceful Republic||Fertility rate:||6 children born/woman|

 |CHANGES MAY OCCUR WITHOUT PRIOR NOTICE|

 Your passport must be valid for at least 6 months.
 Keep copies of the relevant pages of your passport separately.
-A tourist visa (single entry, 1 month duration) can be obtained on arrival at Entebbe International Airport, Uganda and costs US$ 50,-.
+Two months before departure I will send you information where and how to apply for the tourist visa (Single entry).
+Until then you don’t do anything.

 You should be in good health and reasonably fit.
 You should be vaccinated against yellow fever.
 Custom officials check upon arrival your yellow vaccination booklet.
 It is highly recommended to be vaccinated againt polio, diphtheria, tetanus, typhoid and hepatitis A and to take malaria prophylaxis (malarone or doxycycline).